TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Study

-where $\epsilon\sim\mathcal{N}(0,1)$ and the $\alpha_t$ depends on the variance of the diffusion process noise (see~\cite{ho2020denoising} and the appendix B of \cite{rombach2021highresolution} for details).
+where $\epsilon\sim\mathcal{N}(0,1)$ and the $\alpha_t$ depends on the variance of the diffusion process noise (see~\cite{ho2020denoising} and appendix B of \cite{rombach2021highresolution} for details).
 Ideally, $\bar{\alpha_T}$ is close to one, such that a synthetic image should result from an almost perfect Gaussian noise.
-However, in practice the process is not perfect, thus the final $\chi_0$ obtained for a given $\chi_T\sim\mathcal{N}(0,1)$ at inference time is only an approximation of the ``ideal $\chi_0$'' that one could expect with a perfect optimization~\cite{dietterich2000ensemble_methods}.
+However, in practice the process is not perfect; thus the final $\chi_0$ obtained for a given $\chi_T\sim\mathcal{N}(0,1)$ at inference time is only an approximation of the ``ideal $\chi_0$'' that could be expected with a perfect optimization~\cite{dietterich2000ensemble_methods}.
 Moreover, since each model is trained independently, its latent space is structured in the same vein and the ``path'' of the $\chi_t$ in the latent space may strongly differ from one model to another.
 Hence, starting from the same $\chi_T\sim\mathcal{N}(0,1)$, they result in quite different $\chi_0$ while trying to tend to an ideal one.
 As a consequence, the ``good'' and ``bad'' seeds are specific to each model.

-The results are contingent upon the seed, indicating that based on the prompt's specifications, it appears possible to identify initial noises that are more likely to exhibit multiple objects.
+The results depend on the seed, indicating that based on the prompt's specifications, it appears possible to identify initial noises that are more likely to exhibit multiple objects.
 It highlights the ongoing need for further advancements in reducing reliance on latent variables.
 To obtain a robust score and avoid the possible impact of the high variability of the seed's success rate, we define a minimum of images to generate per prompt.
 We establish it is adequate to generate 32 images per prompt to obtain a robust score.
-The corresponding experiment is reported in the supplementary material \ref{appendix:nb_image_per_prompt}.
+The corresponding experiment is reported in the Supp.
+Mat.~\ref{appendix:minImgGenerate}.